borgmatic-collective/borgmatic/README.md

 ## Overview

-atticmatic is a simple Python wrapper script for the [Attic backup software](https://attic-backup.org/) that initiates a backup and prunes any old backups according to a retention policy.
+atticmatic is a simple Python wrapper script for the [Attic backup software](https://attic-backup.org/) that initiates a backup, prunes any old backups according to a retention policy, and validates backups for consistency.
 The script supports specifying your settings in a declarative configuration file rather than having to put them all on the command-line, and handles common errors.

 Here's an example config file: